jasonfb/universal_track_manager/README.md

 A session will have only one visit at a time.
 If a new visit event happens within an existing session, like the user returns in the same browser the following day, the old visit gets evicted from the session and a link between the newly created visit and old visit is maintained in the visits table.

-UTM parameters, IP addresses, and browser information are tracked by default.
-You must opt-in to track http_referrer.

 # Privacy & Legal Implications